leiyangleon/FSH/roi_pac_note.md

     pixel_ratio = 5

-***A 5-point triangle window is hardcoded in ROI_PAC, which is equivalent to a 2-point rectangle window.
+***Note: a 5-point triangle window is hardcoded in ROI_PAC, which is equivalent to a 2-point rectangle window.
 For further details on running ROI_PAC see the ROI_PAC manual.***